Who among the widows in the Bible do you know the stories?

 Elijah at Cherith

 To spare his prophet’s life, God told Elijah to go to Cherith, east of the Jordan.
-There, “you shall drink from the brook and I have commanded the ravens to feed you there,” God promised him (1 Kings 17:4, ESV).
+There, He promised him, “You shall drink from the brook and I have commanded the ravens to feed you there” (1 Kings 17:4, ESV).

 And it happened as God told.
-But after a while, the brook dried up as there was no rain in the land (verses 6 and 7).
+But after a while, the brook dried up as there was no rain in the land (verses 5-7).

 Elijah meeting the widow at Zarephath

-To save His prophet from drought once more, God told Elijah to go to Zarephath.
-“I have commanded a widow there to feed you” (1 Kings 17:8-9, ESV).
+To save His prophet from drought once more, God told Elijah to go to Zarephath, saying, “I have commanded a widow there to feed you” (1 Kings 17:8-9, ESV).

 True enough, arriving at the gate of the city, Elijah saw the widow gathering sticks.
-He asked her for some water and bread (verses 10 and 11).
+He asked her for some water and bread (verses 10-11).

-But “I have nothing baked, only a handful of flour in a jar and a little oil in a jug.
-And now I am gathering a couple of sticks that I may go in and prepare it for myself and my son that we may eat it and die,” the widow confessed (verse 12, ESV).
+But the widow confessed, “I have nothing baked, only a handful of flour in a jar and a little oil in a jug.
+And now I am gathering a couple of sticks that I may go in and prepare it for myself and my son that we may eat it and die” (verse 12, ESV).

-Elijah agreed and requested her to make for him a small cake, assuring her as well that “the jar of flour shall not be spent and the jug of oil shall not be empty until the day that the Lord sends rain upon the earth” (verses 13 and 14, ESV).
+Elijah agreed and requested her to make for him a small cake, assuring her as well that “the jar of flour shall not be spent and the jug of oil shall not be empty until the day that the Lord sends rain upon the earth” (verses 13-14, ESV).

 And it happened as Elijah promised her.
 The flour was not spent.
-Neither did the jug of oil become empty (verse 16).
+Neither did the jug of oil become empty (verses 15-16).

 What do we learn from this story?

 From this story, we can see how God takes care of us.
-For instance, because of her generosity, the widow witnessed God’s miraculous providence in her life.
+For instance, because of her generosity, the widow witnessed His miraculous providence in her life.

 Also, God uses things and people to help us in times of need.
-This is evident in how He has chosen and used the widow, though she was a Gentile, as an instrument to spare Elijah’s life instead of sending him to the wealthy Jews.
+This is evident in how He used the widow, though she was a Gentile, as an instrument to spare Elijah’s life instead of sending him to the wealthy Jews.

-Another important thing, the story teaches us the value of kindness, hospitality, and generosity as we’ve seen from how the widow “shared her morsel with Elijah.”
-In return, “her life and that of her son were preserved” (Ellen White, Christian Service 188.4).
+Another important thing is that the story teaches us the value of kindness, hospitality, and generosity, as we saw from how the widow “shared her morsel with Elijah.”
+In return, “her life and that of her son were preserved”7.

 Indeed, “to all who, in time of trial and want, give sympathy and assistance to others more needy, God has promised great blessing.
 He has not changed.
-His power is no less now than in the days of Elijah,” Ellen White added.
+His power is no less now than in the days of Elijah.”

-Like the widow at Zarephath, this last woman in our list is also among the unnamed widows in the Bible.
+Like the widow at Zarephath, this last woman on our list is also among the unnamed widows in the Bible.

 Her story is pretty short.
 But it is a remarkable one as it teaches us one of the greatest lessons of life.
 Let’s find out.